 ErrorIs

-ErrorIs operator reports whether any error in an error’s chain matches expected.
+ErrorIs is a smuggler operator.
+It reports whether any error in an error’s chain matches expectedError.

 _, err := os.Open("/unknown/file")